A specific diet is prescribed to every resident or patient upon admission to a skilled nursing facility or hospital.

 A therapeutic diet controls the intake of certain foods or nutrients.

-As a modification of a regular diet, a therapeutic diet may be modified for nutrients, texture, food allergies, and food intolerances.
+As a modification of a regular diet, a therapeutic diet may be modified for nutrients or texture.

 Unfortunately, therapeutic diets are commonly prescribed based on residents’ medical condition rather than residents’ individual goals, preferences, and informed decisions.